MichalLytek/type-graphql/README.md

 ## Support

 TypeGraphQL is an MIT-licensed open source project.
 This framework is a result of the tremendous amount of work - sleepless nights, busy evenings and weekends.
-TypeGraphQL doesn't have a large company that sits behind - its ongoing development is possible only thanks to the support by the community.

 It doesn't have a large company that sits behind - its ongoing development is possible only thanks to the support by the community.